Jimmyee/Endless-Online-Awaken/README.md

 # Endless-Online-Awaken
 Endless Online Awaken is an open source client/server for Endless Online.
 It is intended to support all features of the original Endless Online v28 and many things more.

+Please visit this website for more information: http://eoawaken.co.nf/

 ### Current version: 0.0.1 pre-alpha